Lords Appellant: Success

-They achieved their goals, first establishing a Commission to govern England for one year from 19 November 1386.
-In 1387, the Lords Appellant launched an armed rebellion against King Richard and defeated an army under Robert de Vere, Earl of Oxford at the skirmish of Radcot Bridge, outside Oxford.
-They maintained Richard as a figurehead with little real power.
+Upon the successful conviction of the King's favourites at trial, the Lords Appellant formed themselves into an extralegal "Commission" starting on 19 November 1386 to check Richard II's power.
+The following year, 1387, an attempt by Robert de Vere, Earl of Oxford to overthrow the Commission and reestablish Richard as sole ruler ended in a royal defeat at the skirmish of Radcot Bridge, outside Oxford.
+Richard was thus reduced to a figurehead; he had no real power and was forced to acknowledge the supremacy of the Commission.
+Towards the end of the Lords Appellant's term Richard attempted to raise forces against them, with the Lord Mayor of London Sir Nicholas Brembre unsuccessfully attempting to raise forces in London.

-They had their revenge on the king's favourites in the "Merciless Parliament" (1388).
-The nominal governor of Ireland, de Vere, and Richard's Lord Chancellor, Michael de la Pole, Earl of Suffolk, who had fled abroad, were sentenced to death in their absence.
-Alexander Neville, Archbishop of York, had all his worldly goods confiscated.
-The Lord Chief Justice, Sir Robert Tresilian, was executed, as were Sir Nicholas Brembre, Lord Mayor of London, John Beauchamp of Holt, Sir James Berners, and Sir John Salisbury.
+The Lords Appellant proceeded to punish the King's disgraced favourites by calling the "Merciless Parliament" of 1388 to pass judgement.
+The nominal governor of Ireland, de Vere, and Richard's Lord Chancellor, Michael de la Pole, Earl of Suffolk, who had fled abroad, were sentenced to death in absentia.
+Alexander Neville, Archbishop of York, had his estate confiscated.
+The Lord Chief Justice, Sir Robert Tresilian, was executed, as were the mayor Brembre, courtiers John Beauchamp of Holt, Sir James Berners, and Sir John Salisbury.
 Sir Simon Burley was found guilty of exercising undue influence over the king and was sentenced to death.
 Derby and Nottingham, together with the Duke of York, tried to win a reprieve for him, but he was executed on 5 May.

 Aftermath

-In 1389, Richard's uncle, John of Gaunt, returned from Spain and Richard was able to rebuild his power gradually until 1397, when he reasserted his authority and destroyed the principal three among the Lords Appellant.
-However, in 1399 Richard was deposed by Gaunt's son, Henry of Bolingbroke, partly as a result of the royal confiscation of Gaunt's estate on his death.
-Bolingbroke succeeded him as Henry IV.
+In 1389, Richard's uncle, John of Gaunt, returned from campaigning in Spain.
+His influence enabled Richard to slowly rebuild his power until 1397, when he reasserted his authority and destroyed the principal three among the Lords Appellant, Gloucester, Arundel and Warwick.

 Richard never forgave the Lords Appellant.
-His uncle Gloucester was murdered in captivity in Calais; it was (and remains) widely believed that he was killed on Richard's orders.
+His uncle Gloucester was murdered in captivity in Calais; he was killed on Richard's orders.
 The Earl of Arundel was beheaded.
 Warwick lost his title and his lands and was imprisoned on the Isle of Man until Richard was overthrown by Henry Bolingbroke.
 The behaviour of the two junior Lords Appellant, Bolingbroke and Mowbray, probably influenced Richard's decision in 1398 to exile them both, and to revoke the permission he had given them to sue for any inheritance which fell due, as it did in relation to Mowbray's grandmother and, more significantly, of Bolingbroke's father, John of Gaunt.

+However, in 1399 Richard was deposed by Gaunt's son, Henry of Bolingbroke, partly as a result of the royal confiscation of Gaunt's estate on his death.
+Bolingbroke succeeded him as Henry IV.